2023 Jaguar I-PACE

 Edmunds Expert Rating

-The I-Pace is a few years old now, but it's still an impressive machine that exudes style, performance and elegance unlike anything else in its segment.
-This all-wheel-drive electric SUV delivers impressive dynamic capabilities too, and while it isn't the most efficient EV in the class, it proved it can exceed its official EPA range estimates in our real-world testing.
-Jaguar is only offering the I-Pace in top trim HSE, but it has dropped the price to make it fairly competitive against other midsize electric SUVs.
+The 2024 I-Pace exudes style, performance and elegance.
+This all-wheel-drive electric SUV delivers impressive dynamic capabilities too, and while it isn't the most efficient EV in the class, it proved it can exceed its official EPA range estimates in our real-world Edmunds EV Range Test.

 Comfort